tosdr/tosback-versions/Clockify/Terms of Service.md

 If you are a natural person using Cloud Clockify, in consideration of your acceptance of this Agreement and your payment of all applicable fees, COING grants you a personal, limited, non-exclusive, non-transferable, revocable authorization to access and use the Services for your personal purposes in accordance with the Agreement and any other instructions on the Website.

-If you are an Enterprise using Cloud Clockify, in consideration of your acceptance to this Agreement and your payment of all applicable fees (if you choose to subscribe to a Subscription Plan or Enterprise Plan), COING grants you a limited, non-exclusive, non-transferable (or restrictedly-transferable), revocable authorization to access and make use of the Services solely for your internal business purposes, in accordance with the Agreement and any other instructions on the Website.
+If you are an Enterprise using Cloud Clockify, in consideration of your acceptance to this Agreement and your payment of all applicable fees (if any), COING grants you a limited, non-exclusive, non-transferable (or restrictedly-transferable), revocable authorization to access and make use of the Services solely for your internal business purposes, in accordance with the Agreement and any other instructions on the Website.

 The authorization to access enables: